tuplee/Comms-Proposal/README.md

   TO DO:
   * /To be discussed Jan30 in class/ Review Project Details section with James - paragraphs are too long? references are right?
-  *  /tuplee has started this/ Develop Schedule Section from Project Details section
+  * Expand on scheduling skeleton and develop full Schedule Section
   * Use Scheduling Section to build Gantt Chart
   * Develop budget outline (see LearningHub Week 5 Proposal-schedules-budgets.ppt)
   * Develop budget breakdown (see LearningHub Week 2 Proposal-Erfan-Nav & INCS Example for two diff approaches)